thhdragon/ff5m/README.md

 > [!CAUTION]
 > *If you choose to install this mod on your AD5M (Pro), be aware that you risk voiding your warranty or damaging your printer.*
-> *Before installation and after uninstallation, ensure that you check all printer parameters and perform a full recalibration.
+> *After installation or uninstallation, ensure that you check all printer parameters and perform a full recalibration.
 Failing to do so may result in damage to your printer.*
 > *Proceed at your own risk!*

 ## Features